 Parent/Guardian's name:

 Pupil's name:

 Pupil's year group/form:

 Please tick the appropriate box.
-I give my permission for Woldingham School to use photographs of my child for marketing and publicity purposes I do not give my permission for Woldingham School to use photographs of my child for marketing and publicity purposes
+I give my permission for Woldingham School to use photographs of my child for marketing and publicity p I do not give my permission for Woldingham School to use photographs of my child for marketing and p purposes •

 Signature: Date:

-Data Protection Statement Information about parents/carers is collated, stored and used by Woldingham School for the purposes of keeping you informed of events and activities concerning Woldingham School and for fundraising.
-By signing this form, you consent to Woldingham School using your data in this way.
-This information will not be used for any other purpose or passed to any person outside the school without your consent.
+Data Protection Statement Information about parents/carers is collated, stored and used by Woldingham School for the purposes of keep of events and activities concerning Woldingham School and for fundraising.
+By signing this form, you conschool using your data in this way.
+This information will not be used for any other purpose or passed to the school without your consent. sent to Woldingham

 I consent to Woldingham School using my data for the stated purposes

 I do not consent to Woldingham School using my data for the stated purposes

 Signature: Date: